The landscapes of the Forest are captivating by day but after the sun sets there’s a whole new world to discover in the dark skies over Bowland.

 If you are a tourism business and would like to find out more about becoming a Dark Sky Friendly Business, please contact firstname.lastname@example.org

-We have been working with local, amateur astonomer Robert Ince who is running several events in Bowland during 2019.
+We are working with local amateur astonomer, Robert Ince, who is running a series of events in and around Bowland during 2023.

 The Stargazers' Calendar